 - Debt Financing: Another way of raising capital can be issuing long-term debt such as bonds.
 This, in contrast to equity financing, does not dilute ownership but makes the firm liable to pay fixed interest and return the money within the promised timeframe, generally for 10 or 20 years.

 - If the firm is a not-for-profit organization, then donor contributions can also be part of the financing.

 Outflows — Return Capital

-- Repayment of Equity: When owners have got enough wealth in-store, they would like to buy back the company stock and once again increase their ownership.
-They can do so through multiple ways like – buying stocks from an open market, bringing an offer for sale, or proposing a buyback.
+- Repayment of Equity: When owners have enough wealth in-store, they would like to buy back the company stock and increase their ownership once again.
+They can do so through multiple ways, like – buying stocks from an open market, bringing an offer for sale, or proposing a buyback.

 - Repayment of Debt: Like any fixed deposit, firms must repay the debt after a definite period as promised at the time of the issue.

 - Dividend Payment: This is a mechanism by which firms reward their shareholders and share their profit.
 Since these are subject to tax, firms sometimes use the capital to buy back shares from the shareholders by bringing a buyback offer.
 This decreases the number of shares in the market and hence increases the earnings per share.